mkkriner/mkkriner.github.io/_pages/publications_2.md

 Kriner, Michael.
 "Autocrats Keeping Peace?
 An Analysis of the Impacts of Autocratic T/PCCs on UN Peace Operations"

+Kriner, Michael, Cameron Mailhot, and Sabrina Karim.
+"When International Actors Build Police Institutions: Explaining the Determinants of International Police Assistance"

 ### In Progress

-Kriner, Michael, Cameron Mailhot, and Sabrina Karim.
-"When Foreigners Build States: International Police Assistance"

 Kriner, Michael, Cameron Mailhot, Roya Izadi, Laura Huber, Lindsey Pruett, Priscilla Torres, Sara Fox, and Sabrina Karim.
 "Determinants of Civilian Protection in UN Peace Operations"